EUCAIM/upv-node-workstation-images/README.md

          directly accesible from the user's local desktop browser (so the remote desktop is not needed), but we can't do that due to the project restriction of downloading the medical data.
          This is only possible in exceptional cases of trusted applications that can ensure the data can't be downloaded by the user.
-         Usually the web apps allow download the data (directly or thru an API, if it is of type SPA) and, in this way, the user will be able to download to the remote desktop, but not to his/her local desktop, because the remote desktop app (Guacamole) is configured to allow upload but not download.
+         Usually the web apps allow download the data (directly or thru an API if it is of type SPA) so, using a private remote endpoint and a desktop within the platform, the user will be able to download data only to that remote desktop, but not to his/her local desktop, because the remote desktop connection app (Guacamole) is configured to allow upload files but not download
+         (indeed it is a web app in a public endpoint, but it is trusted and configurable to only download the video stream of desktop capture and not other files).

 ### (Optional) Include a desktop environment
 If your aplication has a graphical UI (or web UI), then you should install: